-To help keep myself accountable, I decided to document my progress publicly on my blog, L Bee and the Money Tree.
+To help keep myself accountable, I decided to document my progress publicly on my blog, Financial Best Life.
 As a personal finance blogger, I didn’t want to fail in front of my audience, so that really helped keep me on track!

 What resources did you use to help you through this process?

 Good, old-fashioned, goal setting best practices, mostly.
 But I had to get super granular with it, and I tracked my payoff weekly, which helped a lot because I was working with such a short time frame.

 I also did a couple of other things I feel were key to my success.